 - We have an extensive recycling program…everything from gym shoes to batteries to plastic bottles.
 We extract about 80% of waste from our general containers for recycling.

 - We have the community involved in green initiatives.
-Our electronics recycling day was a huge success, filling two and a half semi trailers to capacity.
-Over forty tons of material was sent for recycling and kept out of the landfill.
+Our Community Recycling Days have sent tons of material for recycling, keeping it out of the landfill.

-- Green programs have been offered and are becoming more and more popular for the entire family.
-These programs are a great opportunity to spend time with your family and friends outdoors.
+- Green programs are offered to the community and are becoming more and more popular for the entire family.
+These programs provide opportunities to spend time with family and friends outdoors.

 - Green designs have been incorporated into our projects.
 We have converted most of our lighting to fluorescent or LED, saving thousands of kilowatt hours and money.